• Skip to main content

 Anything that’s not part of the realm we’re currently in can feel like an abrupt change, like being yanked out of something familiar and dragged someplace new where we need to find our bearings again.

-Maybe the phone starts ringing and we have to switch to “admin mode”, remembering the details that consider that phone call, modulating our voices to sound “professional”, etc. Or maybe someone interrupts is, walks into the kitchen, makes themselves a sandwich, and we feel like we’ve been thrown off course.
+Maybe the phone starts ringing, and we have to switch to “admin mode”, remembering the details of that phone call, modulating our voices to sound “professional”, etc. Or maybe someone interrupts us, walks into the kitchen, makes themselves a sandwich, and we feel like we’ve been thrown off course.

-The transition between one “mode” to another requires effort.
+The transition from one “mode” to another requires effort.
 But it works both ways: going back to the first context needs mental energy, even if the “interruption” is very short.

 This is why jumping from task to task where the contexts are wildly different can be so exhausting – every switch needs the “onboarding” process every single time we come back to it.